Of Milford Zornes

 World War II

 Zornes was drafted into the Army after the outbreak of World War II, and assigned to be an official artist in the China-Burma-India Theater of Operation.
-Many of his watercolors and drawings became property of the U.S. Army and remain housed with the Pentagon’s war art collection.
+Many of his watercolors and drawings became property of the U.S. Army and were sent to the Smithsonian after the war.